Addiction and Abuse in the LGBTQ Community

 According to Healthy People, a group that reviews nationwide research findings on public health, as of 2010, there were no studies that exclusively focused on bisexual individuals and substance abuse.
 Information about this group is generally incorporated into either lesbian or gay studies.
 Further, Healthy People notes that even the scant information that may exist about bisexuals tends to focus on men because funding opportunities in this area center on prevention of communicable diseases, such as HIV, which typically presents a greater risk for bisexual men compared to bisexual women.

 Healthy People makes the insightful point that in view of the reality of finite funding for research, available resources tend to focus on sexual activities that present the greatest risk to public health rather than academic issues of gender and sexuality, despite how helpful this information would be from a prevention and treatment standpoint.
-In short, the minority status of members of the LGBT community in society carries over to priorities in research funding (however, this is not meant to suggest that there is bias against research of this group but rather a reflection of the reality that research resources are limited).
+In short, the minority status of members of the LGBTQ community in society carries over to priorities in research funding (however, this is not meant to suggest that there is bias against research of this group but rather a reflection of the reality that research resources are limited).

 Understanding Transgender Issues